IHackPy/KanpurPython/README.md

 # KanpurPython
-KanpurPython is one of the growing Python Community in India .We are just 6 month old community in Kanpur and get awesome response from students and professional in Kanpur.
-We have 50+ active members who works for spreading love of Python over Kanpur or region near by Kanpur .
+KanpurPython is one of the growing Python Community in India .We are just 6 month old community in Kanpur and we are getting awesome response from students and professional in Kanpur.
+We have 100+ active members who works for spreading love of Python over Kanpur or region near by Kanpur .
 Recently we conduct two workshops in reputed colleges of Kanpur named as [Allenhouse Institute of